 in a set are unique.
 And because they’re internally implemented with

-trees (much like maps in Data.Map
+trees (much like maps in Data.Map), they’re ordered.
+Checking for

 membership, inserting, deleting, etc. is much faster than doing the same